Verano Announces Conference Participation for April

-/EIN News/ -- CHICAGO, April 03, 2023 (GLOBE NEWSWIRE) -- Verano Holdings Corp.
-(CSE: VRNO) (OTCQX: VRNOF) (“Verano” or the “Company”), a leading multi-state cannabis company, today announced that members of its executive leadership team will participate in the following conferences:
+CHICAGO, April 03, 2023 (GLOBE NEWSWIRE) -- Verano Holdings Corp.
+VRNO VRNOF ("Verano" or the "Company"), a leading multi-state cannabis company, today announced that members of its executive leadership team will participate in the following conferences:

 SHARE Series Conference Inaugural Hybrid Event Live from the New York Stock Exchange